KDP Quick Scout Start free

 • BSR and monthly sales estimate.
 Converts BSR to an estimated sales/month figure directly on the page.

 • AI niche analysis.
 One click gives you a Gemini-powered report: saturation level, competitor archetypes, reader profile, keyword suggestions, action plan.
+Benchmarks are grounded in real competing listings pulled from Amazon search results, not pure estimation.

 • No account required to start using it